-Imagine you're in intensive care at a hospital, stricken by a life-limiting illness and unable to communicate.
+Imagine you're in intensive care at a hospital with a life-limiting illness and unable to communicate.
 Despite the best medical care, it's unlikely you'll leave the hospital alive.
-They can, however, prolong your breathing and heart function temporarily by using artificial life support.
+The medical team can prolong your breathing and heart function by using artificial life support.

 Is this the kind of treatment you want for yourself?